Lvl3Mage/TowersVR/README.md

 # TowersVR
-A vr game I'm currently working on
+A PC/VR artillery sum game with the main focus on being in a destructible environment